Park-SM/HiltBinder/README.md

 ```

 ### *Map Multibinding - complex custom key*<br>
-> When applying Map Multibinding, you can set the parameter of Key annotation to multiple Complex Keys as shown in the code below.
+> You can use key annotations with multiple parameters as in the code below.
+Complex custom keys require dependencies from the auto-value and auto-value annotation libraries.
+For more information, see [References](https://dagger.dev/dev-guide/multibindings).
 ```kotlin
 /***
  * Complex key require the following dependencies: